Every project is different and different writers need different approaches. But in general, here’s how I approach a project:

 - Your project may require just a once-over and we’re done.
 Most times, as I line-by-line edit, I also make suggestions for more, for less, for moving a chunk here or there in the manuscript, or a chapter from one position to another.
 I may ask questions where you haven’t told your reader enough, and suggest cutting sections where you’ve told us too much.
 Most writers want another reading after they have responded to those comments and suggestions.
 I am happy to do that, but it isn’t free!
 All work continues at the $25 rate until you are satisfied with your project.

 - I use Microsoft Word and its Insert Comments and Track Changes functions.
-I do not work in “the cloud.”
+I do not work in the cloud.
 I return your project to you as is – with the comments and editing suggestions visible and ready for you to accept or decline them.
 If I have made so many changes and suggestions that it is difficult to read your manuscript, I’ll send you a cleaned-up copy of it too.
 My labor in doing that will be reflected in my bill, so I don’t do it unless you ask me to.

 - I do sometimes work with people who can’t afford the standard $25 an hour rate.
 In those instances, I’ll ask to see a copy of your last tax return (SSN removed, of course) before we settle on a fee.

 - Oh, and one more thing: I will not work with pornography.
-I’m leery of working with sexual violence, though in the case of memoir have done and will continue to do so.
+I’m leery of working with sexual violence, though in the case of memoirs I have done and will continue to do so.
 I have no interest in religious rants, attempts to convert readers, or condemnations of other peoples’ faiths.
 The same is true of homophobic or racist material.

 That’s it, basically.
 Though, as I said earlier, each project and writer is a little different.
 So, we’ll work the details out as we get to know one another.